hang-yin/hang-yin.github.io/_pages/portfolio.md

       </a>
     </div>
     <div class="text-content">
-      <p>This project created a voice-controlled robotic cooking assistant that combines LLM for recipe planning, CLIP for object detection, and MediaPipe with LSTM for hand gesture recognition, allowing users to interact with a robot arm through Alexa voice commands to collaboratively prepare meals.</p>
+      <p>A voice‐controlled robot cooking assistant that integrates LLM for recipe planning, CLIP for object detection, and MediaPipe with LSTM for hand gesture recognition.
+Users interact with a robot arm through Alexa commands to collaboratively prepare meals.</p>
     </div>
   </div>
 </div>